 The lessons your children learn when young tend to stay with them their entire lives.
 If your child learns good oral hygiene from you, he or she is less likely to develop cavities, gum disease and other oral health issues.
-If you have a question about oral hygiene or your child's growth and development, Drs.
-Rebecca and Thomas Nomeland are here to help you.
+If you have a question about oral hygiene or your child's growth and development, Dr. Noah A. Rounds is here to help you.
 They offer family dentistry services at Lake Marion Dental Care in Lakeville, MN.

 Model good oral care habits